Israel’s spreading NSO scandal derails Netanyahu’s corruption trial

-Netanyahu’s lawyers had asked the court to postpone the testimony of prosecution witness Shlomo Filber after police acknowledged last week they used spyware to access the contents of his cellphone.
+Netanyahu’s lawyers had asked the court to postpone the testimony of prosecution witness Shlomo Filber after police acknowledged last week that they used spyware to access the contents of his cellphone.
 Filber, a longtime Netanyahu confidant, is suspected of involvement in a deal under which one of Israel’s largest telecommunications companies would reap regulatory benefits in return for helping to arrange favorable media coverage of the Netanyahu family.

 That alleged deal figures prominently in Netanyahu’s lengthy trial on charges of fraud, breach of trust and accepting bribes.

-According to a report Monday in the Israeli financial newspaper Calcalist detailing widespread police use of the surveillance technology, law enforcement authorities also used the Pegasus spyware without a court warrant against Netanyahu’s son Avner as well as a co-defendant in Netanyahu’s trial named Iris Elovitch and the former prime minister’s media advisers.
-The newspaper also said that additional targets included the chief of Israel’s workers union, disability rights protesters, journalists at the Walla news website, the business mogul Rami Levy, several mayors and senior officials in the Finance Ministry.
+According to a report Monday in the Israeli financial newspaper Calcalist detailing widespread police use of the surveillance technology, law enforcement authorities also used the Pegasus spyware without a court warrant against Netanyahu’s son Avner, as well as a co-defendant in Netanyahu’s trial named Iris Elovitch and the former prime minister’s media advisers.
+The newspaper said additional targets included the chief of Israel’s workers union, disability rights protesters, journalists at the Walla news website, business mogul Rami Levy, several mayors and senior officials in the Finance Ministry.

 Speaking in parliament Monday, Netanyahu said: “It is a black day for the state of Israel.
 Something unthinkable happened here.
-Police officials have illegally spied, with the most aggressive tools in the world, after countless civilians.”
+Police officials have illegally spied, with the most aggressive tools in the world, on countless civilians.”

 Israeli concerns over possible abuses of the Pegasus spyware first erupted last month after earlier Calcalist articles detailed how police since 2013 have been using NSO’s technology without warrants to target Israeli political activists, mayors and other citizens.
 The revelation spurred probes by the police and the attorney general’s office.